 Another “criticism” of FCP X, and alleged benefit of Premiere, is that it allows you to use a sequence as a source, and FCP X does not.
 Again, this is false.
 In X, you just do it differently… using compound clips.

 In Premiere, making a sequence into a Nested Clip to use as a source is possible, but it’s really not a great way to do it.
 The main reason is that you can’t easily reveal the multiple clips inside the Nest once you’ve cut it into a sequence.
-So you need to Pancake sequences as a workaround.

 In X, using a Compound Clip made from a source project is a great way to use an existing cut as a source, as getting back to the clips in the Compound Clip is simple.
 The video below illustrates this, but the difference can be summed up in these “instructions”: